determined-ai/determined/docs/setup-cluster/slurm/slurm-known-issues.rst

 ************************

-Starting with Apptainer version 1.1.0 some changes may trigger permission problems inside of Determined containers for shells, tensorboards, and experiments.
-For example, a tensorboard log may contain ``ERROR: Could not install packages due to an OSError: [Errno 28] No space left on device``, or a shell may fail to function and the shell logs contain the message ``chown(/dev/pts/1, 63200, 5)
+Starting with Apptainer version 1.1.0 some changes may trigger permission problems inside of Determined containers for shells, TensorBoards, and experiments.
+For example, a TensorBoard log may contain ``ERROR: Could not install packages due to an OSError: [Errno 28] No space left on device``, or a shell may fail to function and the shell logs contain the message ``chown(/dev/pts/1, 63200, 5)
 failed: Invalid argument``, or an experiment may fail to launch due to ``FATAL: container creation